gka/driven-by-data.net/src/posts/2012/11/06/datawrapper.md

 tags: software
 screenshot: datawrapper-big.png
 images:
     - datawrapper-big.png
     - datawrapper-data.png
     - datawrapper-visualize.png
-_with: Mirko Lorenz and Nicolas Kayser-Bril
+coauthors: Mirko Lorenz and Nicolas Kayser-Bril
 ---

 Datawrapper is a tool that lets users create charts and maps they can embed into other websites.